-Government/Government Entity is the largest employment type, primarily due to the University of South Dakota in Vermillion.
-Service and retail employment types have seen significant increases in recent years, indicating a healthy economy within Clay County.
-Businesses such as Gateway Computers have had a profound effect on the viable Clay County economy, steadily lowering the unemployment rates over the past 10 years.
+Education services, and health care and social assistance is the largest employment type, primarily due to the University of South Dakota in Vermillion.
+Retail trade employment types have seen significant increases in recent years, indicating a healthy economy within Clay County.